 For live native vegetation mastication, compensatory mitigation shall be implemented depending on the type of mitigation as follows:

-Area of masticated live vegetation shall be mitigated by enhancement or rehabilitation of waters of the state or riparian areas at a 0.25:1 ratio; or
+Area of masticated live vegetation shall be mitigated by enhancement or rehabilitation of surface waters of the state or riparian areas at a 0.25:1 ratio; or

-Area of masticated live vegetation shall be mitigated by re-establishment or establishment of waters of the state or riparian areas at a 0.1:1 ratio.
+Area of masticated live vegetation shall be mitigated by re-establishment or establishment of surface waters of the state or riparian areas at a 0.1:1 ratio.

 For construction of permanent new access roads, compensatory mitigation shall be implemented depending on the type of mitigation as follows:

-Permanent impacts to waters of the state and riparian areas shall be mitigated by enhancement or rehabilitation of waters of the state or riparian areas at a 3:1 ratio; or
+Permanent impacts to surface waters of the state and riparian areas shall be mitigated by enhancement or rehabilitation of surface waters of the state or riparian areas at a 3:1 ratio; or

-Permanent impacts to waters of the state and riparian areas shall be mitigated by re-establishment or establishment of waters of the state or riparian areas at a 2:1 ratio.
+Permanent impacts to surface waters of the state and riparian areas shall be mitigated by re-establishment or establishment of surface waters of the state or riparian areas at a 2:1 ratio.

 For temporal wetland impacts with restoration of the impact site to pre-project conditions, compensatory mitigation shall be implemented according to the length of temporal delay before restoration of project impact locations as follows: